Best Registration, Application, Booking, and Request Form Templates for Teams and Businesses

 How many fields should my form have?

 This depends on the use case.
-A lead capture form might need only 3–4 fields.
-An application form might need 10–15.
-A useful rule: only ask for information you will actually use.
-Every extra field reduces the likelihood someone completes the form.
+A lead capture form typically needs only 3–4 fields — enough to qualify without creating friction.
+An application form might need 10–15 to give reviewers sufficient context.
+The practical rule: only ask for information you will actually use in the workflow that follows.

 Can I use the same template for multiple campaigns or events?